AztlanEngineering/swatch-documentation/docs/guides.setters-getters.md

 + The getters read the variables in the scope and apply it as styles to the same or a children node.

 :::tip
-CSS4 variables have the 'power' of being inherited by the [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM).
-This means you can easily use CSS4 variables (and the Swatch library), to theme subdocuments included through the [&lt;use&gt; tag](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/use).
+CSS variables have the 'power' of being inherited by the [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM).
+This means you can easily use CSS variables (and the Swatch library), to theme subdocuments included through the [&lt;use&gt; tag](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/use).
 This feature allows you to style, for instance, svg sprites.
-[Read more about this here](https://tympanus.net/codrops/2015/07/16/styling-svg-use-content-css/) (the part about CSS4 variables is located at the end of the article).
+[Read more about this here](https://tympanus.net/codrops/2015/07/16/styling-svg-use-content-css/) (the part about CSS variables is located at the end of the article).
 :::